marin4o0/DiscBot/README.md

 - The bot only reads roles; it does not assign them.
 - All emojis must exist on your Discord server.
 - Statistics are updated in real-time based on current roles.
-- For issues or feature requests, open an issue in this repository.